 Parkinson’s resting tremor

-Commonly, with Parkinson's, the individual has worsened tremor while the hands are at rest or supported by the body against gravity and then improves when the arms are in motion.
+Commonly, with Parkinson’s, the individual has worsened tremor while the hands are at rest or supported by the body against gravity, which then improves when the arms are in motion.

-They occur with prolonged treatment of medication for Parkinson’s disease, particularly levodopa (Sinemet, Duopa).
-The longer a person has had the condition and the longer they’ve been taking medications (particularly at high doses), the greater the risk of developing drug-induced dyskinesia.
+The longer a person has had the condition and the longer they’ve been taking medications (particularly at high doses), the greater the risk for developing drug-induced dyskinesia.

-Stress, excitement, and degree of relaxation all affects the severity of Parkinson's tremor.
+Stress, excitement, and degree of relaxation all affect the severity of Parkinson’s tremor.